 Danner Trail 2650 GTX Hiking Shoe: (men’s version) I’ve been loving these trailrunners for more low-imapct or easy trails.
 They feel more lightweight yet sturdy enough for hiking.
 I also wore these on a 7-day packrafting trip in Mexico so they’ve been put to use!

-Teva Original Universal Sandal: These are a more lightweight option than the Chacos but they no where as much grip as Chacos do.
-They are, however, incredibly lightweight!
+Teva Original Universal Sandal (men’s version): This is a more lightweight option than the Chacos but they have less grip.
 If you can’t see yourself exploring much past camp these are great.

 Columbia Alava Sandal: This is a more affordable option that may not have the best support for hiking but would be great for camp.